MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Get started with guide authoring/operating

+If you're ready to get started with guide authoring/operating, check out the following steps.

 |![Screenshot of PC app.](media/pc-app.jpg "Screenshot of PC app")|![Screenshot of HoloLens app.](media/hololens-app.jpg "Screenshot of HoloLens app")|![Screenshot of woman operating a guide.](media/best-practices.jpg "Screenshot of woman operating a guide")|
 |-----------------------------------|-----------------------------------|-----------------------------------|
 |**STEP 1**|**STEP 2**|**STEP 3**|